CICE-Consortium/About-Us/CodeOfConduct.md

 * Intimidating, threatening, or hostile conduct; physical or verbal abuse; vandalism; arson; and sabotage
 * Alarming or threatening comments that might refer to, suggest, or promote a violent, intimidating, or threatening action

+## Scope

+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

 ## Our Responsibilities

 The CICE Consortium is responsible for clarifying the standards of acceptable behavior and